Naludrag/AIT/Labo1/Labo1.md

 ***What does the -h option do?***

-It can print size for humans in powers of 1024
+It can print the size for humans in powers of 1024.

 <div style="page-break-after: always;"></div>